niplav/site/texts_list.md

 > __Texts I have read since May 2017.__

-List of Texts I have Read
+List of Texts I Have Read
 ==========================

 These are the texts I have read since May 2017 (sorted by starting date,